JetBrains/intellij-sdk-docs/topics/reference_guide/localization/providing_translations.md

 All these conditions determine how a single translation is resolved at runtime.
 The priority is as follows:

+1. Translation file from the language pack.
-1. Region level (e.g., `zh_CN`, `zh_TW`) localization file:
+2. Region level (e.g., `zh_CN`, `zh_TW`) localization file:
-    1. located within the <path>localization</path> directory of the language pack
-    2. located within the <path>localization</path> directory of the IDE or plugin
+    1. located within the <path>localization</path> directory of the IDE or plugin
-    3. via suffix within the language pack
-    4. via suffix within the IDE or plugin
+    2. via suffix within the IDE or plugin

     {type="alpha-lower"}
-2. Language level (e.g., `zh`) localization file:
+3. Language level (e.g., `zh`) localization file:
-    1. located within the <path>localization</path> directory of the language pack
-    2. located within the <path>localization</path> directory of the IDE or plugin
+    1. located within the <path>localization</path> directory of the IDE or plugin
-    3. via suffix within the language pack
-    4. via suffix within the IDE or plugin
+    2. via suffix within the IDE or plugin

    {type="alpha-lower"}
-3. Default file (no suffix) within:
-    1. the language pack
-    2. the IDE or plugin
+4. Default file (no suffix) within the IDE or plugin (original English message).

    {type="alpha-lower"}